What we will cover

 So to answer the question how long does it take to build a website the best response we can come up with is “at least 2 to 3 months, 3 or more for larger projects”.
 This gives us enough time to create the well-crafted site that you deserve and which will give you a return on your investment, while it allows you enough time to create all the content that will flesh out your new website.

-If you want us to give you an idea of how long it will take to build the website your business needs get in touch with Vu today.
-From there we’ll set up an initial meeting which will enable us to create the best estimate possible for your project’s timeline and milestones.
+From there we’ll have an initial meeting which will enable us to create the best estimate possible for your project’s timeline and milestones.